Flow Designer

 Condition

-The format for the “Condition” property is the same as a JavaScript conditional statement.
+Conditions use Unified Expression Language (UEL) to evaluate conditions.
+This uses a similar syntax as the form rules, but is not the same.
 For example, if we only wanted to execute a particular step of the workflow if a form control named “ApprovalRequired” on a previous step was set to “Yes” then the following conditional statement could be used for this property:

 Other logical operators such as those listed below can be used as well.